IlIllII/travian_bot/README.md

 # travian_bot

-This bot uses a webdriver to play the browser game Travian.
+This bot plays the browser game Travian.

 Its a Python program that uses selenium webdriver to play travian.
 I made it using a chromedriver and I played romans, I am not sure if it will work for other tribes because I don't know how Travian names the HTML tags for the other tribes.
 I only played for a week and not long enough to get a second village so there are only features for 1 village.
 I assume it is easy to adapt the code for multiple villages, but I would have to see the HTML to make any definitive statements.